komsan-k/model-answers-to-chapter-exercise/chapter-6/README.md

-# ✅ Model Answers for Chapter 6 – Synthesis and Timing Optimization
+# Model Answers for Chapter 6

 ---